JGL/CCIDiploma-AutumnWinter2020/README.md

 - 1100-1200: **Experiment/play 11** - work on creative code exercises based on the previous week's lecture and our discussion in the previous hour.
 - 1200-1300: **Watch/listen 12** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on where next, in preparation for next weeks session.
 [Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_12.html).

-## Week 13 - Monday 1st February 2021 (week 5 of 52) - In person learning 5 - where next?
+## Week 13 - Monday 1st February 2021 (week 5 of 52) - Remote learning - where next?

-- 1000-1300 - Session 1 for Group A and Group Online, taught by me.
-- 1400-1700 - Session 2 for Group B, taught by me.
-- 1000-1300 (the day after, Tuesday) - Session 3 for Group C, taught by [Alice Stewart](https://alicestew.art/).

-- Hour 1: **Explore/engage 12** - discuss the previous week's lecture, meditate, reflect, explain.
+- 1000-1100: **Explore/engage 12** - discuss the previous week's lecture, meditate, reflect, explain.
-- Hour 2: **Experiment/play 12** - work on creative code exercises based on the previous week's lecture and our discussion in the previous hour.
+- 1100-1200: **Experiment/play 12** - work on creative code exercises based on the previous week's lecture and our discussion in the previous hour.
-- Hour 3: **Watch/listen 13** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on TBC.
+- 1200-1300: **Watch/listen 13** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on TBC.
 [Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_13.html).

 Further sessions are TBC, depending on multiple choice test and practical exam timings, and other unit's assessment timings.